Getting to Montepulciano: Complete Transport Guide (2026)

 How long does it take to get to Montepulciano from Chiusi train station?

-30–40 minutes by bus (LFI/Tiemme, roughly hourly service) or 25–30 minutes by taxi (approximately €35–45).
-The taxi is more reliable for groups with luggage or arriving outside bus service hours.
+30–40 minutes by bus (LFI/Tiemme, roughly hourly service) or 25–30 minutes by taxi (approximately €40–60).
+The taxi is more reliable for groups with luggage or arriving outside bus service hours, but book it before you board the train.

 Where to Stay